dacrands/bergen-gatsby-cms/src/pages/projects/robotics.md

     name: Bruce Benjamin
 blog:
   - body: >-
+      July 8, 2019

+      In summer one, we finished working on building the solid base and the support for the arms.
+I(Deepa) spent most of the time on Monday working on improving some parts of robot and started working on building mechanism for picking up the cubes.

+      Work picked up and I (Tyler) started focusing on parts needed for future attachment such as the lifting mechanism, cube intake method, and adjustments needed for the lifting mechanism.
+For the rest of Tuesday I also prepared the purchase request forum for tools.

+      On Wednesday, Tyler and Deepa was working on the support for the arms of the robot.
+During the process we encounter some of the issues with the arms which was not allowing the arms to move efficiently.
+We researched and try to apply different mechanism to solve the problem but none of the method was helping.
+So we spent all day working on solving the problem.

+      On Thursday, Deepa was working on extending parts of an arm.
+As well Tyler was working on the mechanism to lift both arms of the superstructure so orientation of both gears go in the right direction.
+    date: 2019-07-08T21:02:55.763Z
+    title: 'Week 4 '
+    image: /img/screen-shot-2019-07-30-at-5.04.05-pm.png
+  - body: >-
       I spent all Monday researching the concept for the robot and the rules for the VEX competition 2019-2020 tower takeover.
     date: 2019-06-04T23:21:48.958Z